Frequently Asked Questions

-10. Is there an online forum where GIPSY questions and support is provided?
+10. Is there an online forum where to ask questions and get support for GipsyX?

-- There is a GIPSY user forum available here.
+- There is a user forum available here.

-- The GIPSY Forum is a place for the licensed GIPSY user community to share their experiences with each other, and to assist each other with GIPSY usage.
+- The GIPSY Forum is a place for the licensed GIPSY-OASIS and GipsyX user community to share their experiences with each other, and to assist each other with GipsyX usage.

-- The GIPSY Forum is moderated by members of the GIPSY development team.
+- The GIPSY Forum is moderated by members of the GipsyX development team.

-- A valid GIPSY license point of contact is required to register for GIPSY Forum access.
+- A valid GIPSY-OASIS or GipsyX license point of contact is required to register for GipsyX Forum access.

-11. What types of positioning applications are possible with GIPSY?
+11. What types of positioning applications are possible with GipsyX?